 Absorption: (Children) Tmax=4.7 hrs (Tab, SR), 1.9 hrs (Tab).
 Metabolism: Deesterification to α-phenyl-2-piperidine acetic acid (ritalinic acid) (major metabolite).
 Elimination: Urine.

 Assess for hypersensitivity to the drug, marked anxiety, tension, agitation, glaucoma, motor tics, family history or diagnosis of Tourette's syndrome, cardiovascular conditions, history of drug dependence or alcoholism, psychotic disorder, comorbid bipolar disorder, any other conditions where treatment is contraindicated or cautioned, pregnancy/nursing status, and possible drug interactions.

-Monitor for changes in HR and BP, signs/symptoms of cardiac disease, exacerbation of behavior disturbance and thought disorder, psychosis, mania, appearance of or worsening of aggressive behavior or hostility, seizures, visual disturbances, and other adverse reactions.
+Monitor for changes in HR and BP, signs/symptoms of cardiac disease, exacerbation of behavior disturbance and thought disorder, psychosis, mania, appearance of or worsening of aggressive behavior or hostility, seizures, peripheral vasculopathy (including Raynaud's phenomenon), visual disturbances, and other adverse reactions.
 In pediatric patients, monitor growth.
 Perform periodic monitoring of CBC, differential, and platelet counts during prolonged therapy.
-(Ritalin/Ritalin-SR) Monitor for peripheral vasculopathy (including Raynaud's phenomenon).
+(Ritalin/Ritalin-SR) Monitor for priapism.

 Inform about the benefits and risks of therapy and counsel about appropriate use.
-(Ritalin/Ritalin SR) Instruct to report to physician any new numbness, pain, skin color change, or sensitivity to temperature in fingers or toes, and to contact physician immediately if any signs of unexplained wounds appear on fingers or toes while taking the drug.
+Instruct to report to physician any new numbness, pain, skin color change, or sensitivity to temperature in fingers or toes, and to contact physician immediately if any signs of unexplained wounds appear on fingers or toes while taking the drug.
 (Ritalin/Ritalin-SR) Instruct to seek immediate medical attention in the event of priapism.